flourishsoftware/flourish-woocommerce/README.md

 Flourish is a Cannabis ERP that provides services across the United States for cultivation, manufacturing, distribution, and retail sales of cannabis.

-This plugin allows users of the Flourish platform to seamlessly integrate items, inventory, and orders into a flexible and powerful website for business to business, or business to consumer sales.
+This plugin allows users of the Flourish platform to seamlessly integrate items, inventory, customers, and orders into a flexible and powerful website for business to business, or business to consumer sales.

+We do this by leveraging the [Flourish External API](https://api-docs.flourishsoftware.com/).

 ## 🔗 Helpful Links